 Unravel also provides a matching of services you have in your on-premise cluster with the ones made available by the specific cloud provider chosen (and whether it is a strong or weak match).
 The goal of this mapping is to give you a good sense of what applications may need some rewriting and which ones may be easily portable.
 For example, if you have been using Impala on your on-premise cluster, which is not available on EMR, we will suggest the closest service to use on migrating to EMR.

-Also, are several other Unravel features and functionalities to best determine the way you should create the big data cluster in the cloud.
+Also, are several other Unravel features and functionalities to best determine the way you should create the modern data stack cluster in the cloud.
 For example, check out the cluster workload heatmap:

 As you can see above, Unravel analyzes and showcases seasonality to suggest how you can best make use of cloud’s auto-scaling capabilities.
 As you design your cloud cluster topology, you can use this information to setup appropriate processes for scaling-up and scaling-down clusters to ensure desired SLAs and reducing costs at the same time.